bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/quickstart/_index.md

 go-asyncapi generate pubsub test.asyncapi.yaml
 ```

 The generated Go code will be placed to **./asyncapi** directory.
-Let's take a look what we've got:
+Let's take a look at what we've got:

 * **channels/ws_api.go** -- Websocket-specific code for channel `wsAPI`
 * **encoding/{encode,decode}.go** -- encoder/decoder for messages.
 We didn't specify the content type, so the